Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/precision/introduction.rst

 lines will now cause :kbd:`Ctrl` movements to occur by 1/10 of a BU.
 Zooming in further until the next set of gray lines becomes visible will cause movement to happen by 1/100 of a BU and so on until the zoom limit is reached.
-Zooming out will have the opposite effect and cause movement to happen by increments of 10, 100 etc BU.
+Zooming out will have the opposite effect and cause movement to happen by increments of 10 BU, 100 BU, etc.

 .. seealso::